linspace100/AI_Traffic_Violation_Detector/README.md

 This program can detect left_turn rule offender and high speed car.
-If a car offends the rule then it creates new window surrounding the car.
+If a car offends the rule then it creates new window around the car.
 And the scene will be saved automatically on the root folder.
 (for speed checking, you should set two lines at a distance of 9 meters.
 And you should set original_video fps =10.)

+IMPORTANT: Getting a output_file from mainspeed.py, you should make output folder on the root folder.